datareviewer/EWS-QR-LPPL-data/README.md

-  data for the paper entitled "Early warning signals of financial crises with multi-scale quantile regressions of Log-Periodic Power Law Singularities"
+  Data for the paper entitled "Early warning signals of financial crises with multi-scale quantile regressions of Log-Periodic Power Law Singularities"

   List of the 16 historical bubbles